René and Georgette Magritte: A Love Story

-This beautiful piece inspired by the words in the Arthurian mythology is a watercolor by Dante Gabriel Rossetti, who was involved in Art as much as in poetry.
+This beautiful piece inspired by the words in Arthurian mythology is a watercolor by Dante Gabriel Rossetti, who was involved in art as much as in poetry.
 The artist founded the Pre-Raphaelite movement with William Holman Hunt and John Everett Millais in 1848.
 He also invented a specific painting technique with watercolors, the very same one Rossetti used for his Arthur’s Tomb work.
-He mixed thick pigments with gum to obtain visual effects that would resemble those of manuscript Illuminations.
+He mixed thick pigments with gum to obtain visual effects that would resemble those of medieval illuminations.
 His taste for medieval revivalism is coherent with his choice to represent this reunion between the Queen and her favorite knight.

 Rossetti rendered the textures and the materials exquisitely.
 I particularly love the spots of light and shade cast by the fruit tree on the white veil covering Guinevere’s shoulder.
 The hungry desire for one last kiss painted on the knight’s face, the reaching out of his whole body, even over poor Arthur’s face, is captured with beautiful mastery.
 As well as the prude rejection of the Queen.

-Now, why would I call these two characters ‘influencers’?
+Now, why would I call these two characters “influencers”?
 Guinevere and Lancelot inspired Malory in the 1400s as much as Rossetti in the 19th century.
 Their story kept a fervid, transversal artistic production alive, linking pages and paintings.
 They are timeless.
 Their forbidden love influenced, among many others, a supreme medieval poet who mentioned them in his masterpiece.
-Thus he added a further thread, intertwining Literature & Art.
+Thus he added a further thread, intertwining literature and art.
 Keep reading to find out more!

-Dante’s outstanding work sees him travelling far and wide in the otherworld, all the way down to the bottom of hell, then up again through purgatory, to finally be granted ascent to heaven.
+Dante’s outstanding work sees him traveling far and wide in the otherworld, all the way down to the bottom of hell, then up again through Purgatory, to finally be granted ascent to heaven.
 When he gets lost in a selva oscura, a dark forest, his journey begins.
 He meets all sorts of creatures in hell, including Lucifer himself.

-Dante narrates about Francesca da Rimini & Paolo Malatesta in the V canto of the Inferno song.
+Dante narrates about Francesca da Rimini and Paolo Malatesta in the fifth canto of the Inferno song.
 A strong wind sweeps them and they are out of control, unable to stop in the circle of the lustful, yet they still cling to one another.
-In life Francesca was married to Paolo’s brother and their adulterous love brought upon them a violent end by the betrayed husband’s hand, and eternal damnation by Dante’s hand, as he is the one who places them there.
+In life, Francesca was married to Paolo’s brother and their adulterous love brought upon them a violent end by the betrayed husband’s hand, and eternal damnation by Dante’s hand, as he is the one who places them there.

 And time and time again that reading led our eyes to meet, and made our faces pale, and yet one point alone defeated us.